rppicomidi/usb_midi_host/README.md

 under your sketech folder `libraries` directory.

-To build any Arduino application on the RP2040, you should install the Earle Philhower [arduino-pico](https://github.com/earlephilhower/arduino-pico) package for the Arduino IDE.
+To build any Arduino application on the RP2040, you should install the Earle Philhower [arduino-pico](https://github.com/earlephilhower/arduino-pico) core for the Arduino IDE.

 You need to set up the board under the Tools Menu.
-If you are using the Pico_PIO_USB Library to implement your USB Host hardware:
+If you are using the `Pico-PIO-USB` Library to implement your USB Host hardware:
 ```
 Tools->CPU Speed->120 MHz (or 240 MHz (Overclock))
 Tools->USB Stack->"Adafruit TinyUSB"
 Tools->Debug Port->Serial
+Tools->Optimize: You can choose any option except Small (-Os) (Standard).
+I generally use Optimize Even More (-O3)
 ```

 If you are using the native RP2040 USB hardware to implement your USB Host hardware, please configure the core as follows:
 ```
-Tools->Optimize: You can choose any option except Small (-Os) (Standard).
-I generally use Optimize Even More (-O3)
 Tools->CPU Speed->133 MHz (or faster, if you wish)
 Tools->USB Stack->"Adafruit TinyUSB Host"
 Tools->Debug Port->Serial1
+Tools->Optimize: (Choose anything)
 ```
 NOTE: The USB Stack option "Adafruit TinyUSB Host" is not available in the `arduino-pico` package 3.6.2 and earlier.